Tasco, Kansas

 Tasco is an unincorporated community in Sheridan County, Kansas, United States.
-It is located about 7 miles east of Hoxie and south of U.S. Route 24 highway, next to an abandoned railroad.
+It is located approximately seven miles east of Hoxie and south of U.S. Route 24, adjacent to an abandoned railroad.

 History

-Originally named Guy was issued a post office in 1887.
+Originally named Guy, the community was issued a post office in 1887.
 The post office was renamed Tasco in 1923, then discontinued in 1953.

 Education

 The community is served by Hoxie USD 412 public school district.